-As part of the procurement due diligence process, prospective suppliers are asked to provide various policies and procedures, which include a description of the activity they undertake to detect and prevent slavery and human trafficking within their networks.
-This information is gathered by the outsource partner on TMK’s behalf and then verified by TMK.
+As part of the procurement due diligence process, prospective suppliers are asked to complete a questionnaire and to provide various policies and procedures, which include a description of the activity they undertake to detect and prevent slavery and human trafficking within their networks.

-- All suppliers are monitored on an ongoing basis, with the more material suppliers being checked on a quarterly basis.
-Where there is less perceived risk, the suppliers are monitored every six months.
+- Suppliers are monitored on an ongoing basis, with the more material suppliers being checked on a quarterly basis.
 This ensures that suppliers continue to meet their commitment to preventing modern slavery and human trafficking within their own business and supply chains, where appropriate.